€25.00 – €50.00

 A quintessential houseplant characterised by its glossy, silver-white variegated leaves, the ficus twilight is easy to look after and makes a great addition to any corner of your home or office.
 With a little extra care, it can grow into a majestic potted tree.

-Dimensions: our ficus twilight is available in three sizes:
+Dimensions: our ficus twilight is available in two sizes:

 Medium – 110cm

 Dimensions are approximate and include the pot.